svn2github/CUDA-Z/doc/readme.txt

 Visual Studio 2005 Command Prompt:
    > nmake pkg-win32

+Notes for Linux users:
+You need coplete C++ build environment (including g++, binutils, make), Qt development package or source code, NVIDIA driver and toolkit (v.
+2.0+) for your linux architecture.
+Then download a source code from our website, unpack and type following in source code directory:
+   # qmake && make
+If no error occurs you will find cuda-z binary file in ./bin folder.

+In case if you want to build redistributable package with CUDA-Z type
+additionally:
+   # make pkg-linux

-I didn't try to build CUDA-Z in Linux and MacOS X, but it should be even easier comparing to Windows.
-You can get gcc and g++ from your OS distributer (XCode tools in case of MacOS X).
-You still have to download or build Qt and CUDA driver and tools packages from NVIDIA website.
-Have fun! :-) Give me your feedback will it work out?
+I didn't have try to build CUDA-Z in MacOS X, but it's should be not very complicated.
+You can get gcc and g++ from OS distributer (XCode tools in case of MacOS X).
+You still have to download or build Qt and CUDA toolkit package from NVIDIA website.
+Have fun! :-)
+Give me your feedback will it work there?

 --
 AG